How to Care for Your Poinsettia

 As you set out to pick the perfect poinsettias for your home this holiday, make sure you take a look at this NC State Extension guide for how to select and care for a fresh poinsettia.

-- Visit our Poinsettia Owner Portal for more guidance on selecting, growing and decorating with poinsettias.
+- Find research-based guidance on selecting, growing and decorating with poinsettias.

-- You can even search our photo directory of poinsettias to find specific varieties based on color, growth rate and seasonality!
+- Search NC State’s photo directory of poinsettias to find specific varieties based on color, growth rate and seasonality.

 - Learn more about the history of the colorful poinsettia plant.